 There’s nothing more relaxing than slipping into a cool pool on a sweltering hot day.
 However, sometimes you just don’t want to commit to having an inground pool.
 With an affordable above ground swimming pool, you can get all the benefits of refreshing yourself in the cool water without the commitment of an inground pool.

 You can have an above ground swimming pool stand alone in your backyard or build a deck around the pool to integrate it fully into your backyard oasis.
 Not only do you not have the level of commitment with above ground pools, but they are often less expensive and less invasive, meaning you don’t have to worry about running into wiring, plumbing, or any other kind of lines that may run through your yard.

 Project cost: Above ground pools come in a variety of shapes, sizes, depths, and materials.
 Homeowners typically spend between $10,000-12,000 for a 12’x24’ above ground pool with a built-in wood deck.
 However, hard-sided above ground pools alone range from $800-$7,000 depending on size, depth, and material.
 Don’t need a deck and up for a DIY Project to assemble one?
 Find lost of choices in above ground pools for under $1,000.

 #3 Add a misting system

-With 2020 shaping up to be one of the warmest years on record, the thought of spending time outdoors this summer can be intimidating.
+As summer heat and humidity set in, the thought of spending time outdoors can be intimidating.
 But, it doesn’t have to be.
 You can easily make your backyard more enjoyable by installing a misting system.

 Setting up a misting system is a simple DIY project.
 It simply hooks up to a garden hose, providing a cool mist on your patio or deck, making it a cool oasis on a hot summer day.
 So whether you’re simply relaxing with a glass of wine or having a barbeque, you can get cool.
 Install it in such a way that you can be in the mist, or not in the mist, depending on your preference at any time.